-Listed aboard were—Joseph Gurczinski 31, Anna 27, Franz 5, Johann 4, & Francisca 2.
-The family was sent south to Scroggs Creek on contract work with Brodgen & Sons to lay the southern railway through the Taieri.
-Here they settled where the rest of the family were born— Bernard (1873-1954), Rose (1875-1953), Alexander August (1877-1963), Joseph (1879-1939), Peter Paul (1881-1973), Annie (1883), Mary (1885), Thomas (1886), Antony (1887) & James (1889).
-The 82’ Freeholders lists Joseph as owning 80 acres to the value of £280 at Greytown.
-Joseph, a farmer, was naturalised as a New Zealand citizen 14 Nov 1893 and died 6 Jul 1909 aged 67.
-Anna died 28 Sep 1923 aged 78 amd both are buried at the Allanton Cemetery.
+Listed aboard were: Joseph Gurczinski age 31, Anna 27, Franz 5, Johann 4 and Francisca 2.
+The family was sent south to Scroggs Creek on contract work with Brogden and Sons to lay the southern railway through the Taieri.
+The family born at Allanton were: Bernard (b.
+1873–d.
+1954), Rose (b.
+1875–d.
+1953), Alexander August (b.
+1877–d.
+1963), Joseph (b.
+1879–d.
+1939), Peter Paul (b.
+1881–d.
+1973), Annie (b.
+1883), Mary (b.
+1885), Thomas (b.
+1886), Antony (b.
+1887) and James (b.
+1889).
+According to the 1882’ Return of Freeholders, Joseph owned 80 acres at Allanton valued at £280.
+Joseph worked as a farmer and was naturalised as a New Zealand citizen on 14 November 1893.
+Joseph died at his residence on 6 July 1909 aged 67 and Anna died at her daughter’s residence (Mrs Newman) on 28 September 1923 aged 78.
+They are buried together at the Allanton Cemetery.

-Josephs’ brother, Martin Gurzyński (1836-1926) & family arrived in New Zealand aboard the “Fritz Reuter” in 1875 settling at Norsewood, Hawkes bay in the North Island.
+Josephs’ brother, Martin Gurzyński (b.
+1836–d.
+1926) and family arrived in New Zealand aboard the Fritz Reuter in 1875 and settled at Norsewood in the Hawkes Bay in the North Island.